Jean Rolin (writer)

-Jean Philippe Rolin (born June 14, 1949, Boulogne-Billancourt) is a French writer and journalist.
+Jean Philippe Rolin (born 14 June 1949 in Boulogne-Billancourt) is a French writer and journalist.
 He received the Albert Londres Prize for journalism in 1988, and his novel L'organisation received the Medicis award in 1996.

-His brother Olivier Rolin is also a writer.
+His brother Olivier Rolin is a writer as well.

-As students, Rolin and his brother participated in the May 1968 uprising.
+As students, Jean Rolin and his brother participated in the May 1968 uprising and its aftermath, as narrated in L'organisation.